ppy/osu-wiki/wiki/Tournaments/SSR/1/en.md

 1. The Play-offs stage is a single-elimination stage with specific rules.
 2. After the qualification round, the remaining players will be divided into 2 different groups based on their Qualifiers seeds.
 Each group will have a different set of protocols to follow.
    - 1st-32nd seeds: The top 32 seeds of the Qualifiers will advance directly into the Round of 64 of the tournament.
 They do not need to participate in any matches during Play-offs.
    - 33rd-96th seeds: Players within this group will participate in one match during Playoff Stage.
-Their opponent will be a player in the 33rd to 96th seed group — more specifically, (129 - the player's seed).
-Players who win their match in this stage will advance to Group Stage.
+Their opponent will be a player in the 33rd to 96th seed group — more specifically, `129 - the player's seed`.
+Players who win their match in this stage will advance to Group stage.

 ##### Bracket stage onwards

-1. The Bracket Stage is a double elimination stage.
-Players advancing to this stage must lose two matches in this stage to be eliminated from the tournament.
+1. The bracket stage is a double-elimination stage.
+Players advancing to this stage must lose two matches to be eliminated from the tournament.
 2. After Play-offs, the remaining players will be seeded based on their performance in Play-offs.
 This will be used to determine the remaining players' opponents for the bracket stage.
-In particular, their opponent for the bracket stage will be (65 - the player's seed).
+In particular, their opponent for the bracket stage will be `65 - the player's seed`.
-3. In a winners bracket match, the player who meets the winning condition in a match will be declared the winner of the match and will move further into the bracket.
+3. In a winners bracket match, the player who meets the winning condition will be declared the winner of the match and will move further into the bracket.
 The loser of the match will fall into the losers bracket.
-4. In a losers bracket match, the player who meets the winning condition in a match will be declared the winner of the match and will move further into the bracket.
+4. In a losers bracket match, the player who meets the winning condition will be declared the winner of the match and will move further into the bracket.
 The loser of the match will be eliminated from the tournament.
 5. Players who are in the winners bracket are required to play in one match in each stage.
 The only exception to this is if the player is the sole player in winner bracket in the Grand Finals stage, where if the player were to lose their first match in the Grand Finals stage, they will be required to play in a second match.
 6. Players who are in the losers bracket at the start of the Round of 16 or further are required to play in two matches in a single stage.
 However, players who lose their first match in the losers bracket in those stages will be eliminated from the tournament, and thus no longer need to play in any further matches.

 ##### Match protocol

-1. Matches for this stage of the tournament will have players play an amount of picks (and depending on the match situation, a 'Final Scoring' map:
+1. Matches for this stage of the tournament will have players play some amount of picks (and depending on the match situation, a 'Final Scoring' map):
    - Each round has a maximum amount of maps to be picked.
    - For Play-offs, Round of 64, and Round of 32, that amount is 7, including the 'Final Scoring'.
    - For Round of 16 and Quarterfinals, that amount is 9, including the 'Final Scoring'.
    - For Semifinals, Finals, and Grand Finals, that amount is 11, including the 'Final Scoring'.
-   - If the match is x maps away from the maximum amount of maps, and the cumulative score gap of a player is higher than that of the other player by 50,000*x or more, the player with the higher cumulative score gap is declared the winner.
+   - If the match is `x` maps away from the maximum amount of maps, and the cumulative score gap of a player is higher than that of the other player by `50,000 * x` or more, the player with the higher cumulative score gap is declared the winner.
    - If the match has undergone the maximum amount of picks, but the cumulative score gap of a player is less than 50,000 away from that of the other player, the 'Final Scoring' map will be played, and whoever has the higher cumulative score gap after this map is declared the winner.
 2. Draft order will follow the ABBA format, where the higher-roll player (A) and the lower-roll player (B) will take turns picking and banning beatmaps.
 3. Further instructions of each round can be seen below: